 I kept my breaths shallow and held myself still.
 If I made a wrong move out there, if I was the girl, I knew I would never live it down.

-After a while, the night started to crawl away, pulling the day toward us like a child pulling a blanket.
+After a while, the night started to crawl away, pulling the day toward us like a child tugging a blanket.
 The sky changed from charcoal to gray to pink.
 The scissored-out silhouettes of trees morphed to gray and three-dimensional.
 With every moment, I grew ever more aware that this was what I slept through every single morning.
 It seemed impossible that I would choose to.

 And then from somewhere to the right and not so far off, one bird called, a throaty sound that was soon answered by another.
 In this way, one creature at a time, the day stirred around and above me.

 That’s when we realized our mistake.
 We had walked in right under the birds.
 Could he take the shot?
 Sure.
 Would it have been very sporting?
 No. Before long, one after another, the turkeys flew off.

 We left the woods empty-handed.